Hecate: The Goddess of Witchcraft in Greek Mythology

 Great honor comes full quickly to him whose prayers the goddess receives favorably.
 She bestows wealth upon him, for the power is with her.

-Here, he speaks highly of Hecate and Zeus’ respect for her.
+He speaks highly of Hecate and Zeus’ respect for her.
 In fact, Hesiod emphasizes Hecate’s importance within the pantheon multiple times, which may hint that Hesiod’s home region had traditions of worshiping the goddess of magic.

-Hecate And Other Deities
+Hecate and Other Deities

 Hecate was often intertwined with other gods and goddesses of the Greek pantheon.

 Hecate was also associated with Rhea, the Titan mother goddess, because of the rather magical nature of childbirth.
-Selene was also a significant deity that Hecate was connected with because Selene was, well, the moon.
+Selene was also a significant deity that Hecate was connected with because Selene was the moon.
 Moon was an important symbol in magic and witchcraft, adding to the logic behind Hecate and Selene merging.

 Besides this, Hecate was tethered to various nymphs and minor goddesses throughout the ancient Greek world.
-This indeed proves her position within the mystical foundations of Greek tales.

-Hecate And Her Portrayal
+Hecate and Her Portrayal

-However, Hecate was no stereotypical witch.
+Hecate was no stereotypical witch.
 Being a rather dimensional part of the Greek pantheon, Hecate was portrayed as having three separate bodies that held up her final form.
 This triple-bodied representation solidified the concept of ‘3’ being an incredibly divine number.

 The three bodies were engraved in time by Athenian potters, as her depictions could be seen in the statuettes they forged.